 Who We Are Looking For

-We seek highly skilled and creative instrumentalists and vocalists from all styles of contemporary music who wish to develop their live performance career further while also immersing themselves in the production process and experience.
+We are looking for highly skilled and creative instrumentalists and vocalists from all styles of contemporary music who wish to develop their performance career further while also immersing themselves in the recorded production process and experience.

 Ideal candidates will: